-This creamy red shishito pepper soup is the perfect soup for fall.
-You won’t believe that this flavorful soup is ready in under 30 minutes!
+This creamy red shishito pepper Vitamix soup is the perfect soup for fall.
+You won't believe that this flavorful soup is ready in under 30 minutes!
+If you love shishito peppers as much as we do, check out all of my easy gluten free shishito pepper recipes!

 These sweet red peppers are officially my new favorite fall flavor.
 Do you know what is even better?
 Pairing this sweet pepper soup with a new cabernet I love by Cameron Hughes.

 Cameron Hughes wines are a little different than most wines.
-Cameron Hughes travels the world, buying wines that vintners are not able to bottle.
+Cameron Hughes travels the world, buying wines that vintners cannot bottle.
+They bottle this wine by lot numbers, and it is not uncommon to get high-quality wine for a fraction of its worth!

 Are you ready to see how easy it is to make this simple sweet red pepper soup?

-The first step is to blister the shishito peppers with onion and garlic.
-I love to do this in my cast iron skillet because it can get really hot.
-Use a cooking oil that can take high heat like avocado oil!
+Step 1: Blister the shishito peppers with onion and garlic.
+I love doing this in my cast iron skillet because it can get hot.
+Use a cooking oil that can take high heat, like avocado oil!

-(*Tip: Olive oil will get rancid when cooked at high temperatures so don’t use olive oil for this recipe!)
+Olive oil will get rancid when cooked at high temperatures, so don't use olive oil for this recipe!

-Next, remove the stems from the red peppers.
-Leave the seeds in the peppers, no need to remove these as they are sweet.
+Step 2: Remove the stems from the red peppers.
+Leave the seeds in the peppers; no need to remove these as they are sweet.

-Add all of the ingredients in your blender.
+Step 3: Add all of the ingredients to your Vitamix or blender.
 This will make the soup smooth and creamy for cooking!
-I love making soups in my Vitamix, but you can use a food processor, or even put everything into the pot and use an immersion blender in the pot to puree!
+I love making soups in the Vitamix, but you can use a food processor or even put everything into the pot and use an immersion blender in the pot to puree!

-Next, cover and bring the soup to a boil.
-Allow to boil for five minutes, then reduce the heat and simmer an additional 10 minutes.
+Step 3: Next, cover and bring the soup to a boil.
+Allow to boil for five minutes, then reduce the heat and simmer for an additional 10 minutes.

 - 1 pint red shishito pepper